 No Behavior Change Layer

 Waking Up offers great content.
 It does not adapt your week, nudge you when life gets overwhelming, or coordinate with anything else you are doing.
+The app trusts you to bring discipline to the practice rather than helping you build it.

 What ooddle Does Differently